 We are happy to answer any questions you may have about the application process, application questions, criteria for evaluation, or rubric for reviewers.
 We do not have the capacity to review draft applications.
-Please contact Jessica Bennett at firstname.lastname@example.org or 202-478-6080 with your questions.
+Please contact Levi Shanks at firstname.lastname@example.org.

 Who will evaluate the applications?

-Applications will be evaluated by representatives from across Aspire.
+Applications will be evaluated by representatives in the IChange Network, including members of the IChange Network Leadership Circle and APLU Liaisons.
 Each application will be reviewed by two individuals, who have been vetted for conflicts of interest.
 In the case of widely divergent evaluations of an application, a third reviewer will evaluate the application.
 Decisions about selection into the cohort are made collaboratively among all reviewers.